matthewearl/matthewearl.github.io/_posts/2021-03-06-mars2020-reproject.md

 of transformations that when composed will map the frame onto the satellite view.

-For now we'll just select one path for each node.
+We will begin by selecting one path for each node.
 Doing a [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) from the satellite node will give us a path to each frame while also guaranteeing that it is the shortest possible:

 {% include img.html src="/assets/mars2020-reproject/bfs.svg" alt="previous graph but with shortest paths highlighted" %}

-Having the shortest path is desirable since with each extra transformation a little extra error will accumulate.
+We want the shortest path possible, because small errors accumulate with each extra transformation.

-Here's the first few frames of the animation:
+Here is a short clip made using shortest path transformations:

 {% include vid.html src="/assets/mars2020-reproject/pre-opt.webm" %}

 ## Optimization

-While the above method yields a decent reprojection, it's not perfect.
-There are clear mode switches around when the shortest path switches.
-It would be nice to incorporate information from the remaining image correspondences, that is to say, the edges on the graph not on the shortest path.
+While the above method yields a decent reprojection, it is not perfect.
+There are clear mode switches around when the shortest path changes.

+If we incorporate all correspondences, and not just those on the shortest path, this provides more information and results in smoother and more accurate transformations.

-To do this I wrote a loss function which returns the total reprojection error given a satellite-relative transformation for each image:
+To do this, I wrote a loss function which returns the total reprojection error, given a satellite-relative transformation for each image:

 {% highlight python %}